 All candidates are responsible for removing all election materials by 10 a.m. on the Monday following the election.

-Any campaign material in violation of any of the above rules will be subject to removal by the Elections Commission.
-Candidates in violation will be subject to sanctions by the Elections Commissioner or the Judicial Council.

-An itemized statement of expenses incurred during the election must be submitted to the ASUW Office by 4:30 p.m. the Tuesday following the Election for all candidates (President and Vice President tickets and Senate candidates).
-All expenditures and expense statements must conform to the following criteria:

-Items or services that are donated to the candidate must be included in the expense statement at retail value.
-All copying and printing costs (including those made in University labs or on personal printers) must be included.

-Attached to the expense statement must be receipts for all expenditures.
-If, for any reason, a receipt is unavailable, the candidate must note the lack of receipt on the expense statement.
-If the exact amount for expenditures is not known, candidates are expected to accurately estimate the cost involved.

-All candidates must submit a signed expense statement, even if no costs were incurred.
-Separate signed expense statements must be submitted for each campaign if a candidate is running for a senate position, as well as a president/vice president position.

-Expense statements filed after the aforementioned deadline are subject to discretionary review by the Elections Commission and discretionary sanctions by the Elections Commissioner.

 No campaign material shall be displayed or stored in the ASUW Office.

 Use of the University radio station for campaigning shall be limited by the policy of the station.

-Meetings of the ASUW programs listed under Article II, Section 10, Subsection A, Paragraph viii, Subparagraph c, Clause a, shall have specific campaign rules that will be decided on and outlined in the Election Code.
+Rules for campaigning at meetings of the ASUW programs listed under Article 8, Section 8.01 of these By-Laws will be decided on and outlined in the Election Code.

 There shall be no posters hanging within 30 feet of any polling places on the dates of the elections.
 There shall also be no active campaigning within 30 feet of these polling places on the dates of the elections; campaigning includes, but is not limited to possession of campaign materials such as buttons, flyers, clothing, etc.